 - Electrocardiogram (ECG).
-This test measures electrical activity in your heart via electrodes attached to your skin.
-Abnormal or irregular impulses can indicate poor heart function due to a lack of oxygen to the heart.
-Certain patterns in electrical signals may indicate the general location of a blockage.
+Electrodes attached to your skin measure the electrical activity in your heart.
+Abnormal or irregular impulses can mean your heart is not working properly due to a lack of oxygen.
+Certain patterns in electrical signals may show the general location of a blockage.
 The test may be repeated several times.

 - Blood tests.
 Certain enzymes may be detected in the blood if cell death has resulted in damage to heart tissue.
 A positive result indicates a heart attack.

-The information from these two tests — as well as signs and symptoms — may provide the primary basis for a diagnosis of acute coronary syndrome.
+The information from these two tests — as well as your signs and symptoms — is used to make a primary diagnosis of acute coronary syndrome.
 Your doctor can use the information to determine whether your condition can be classified as a heart attack or unstable angina.

-Other tests may be ordered to characterize the condition more thoroughly, rule out other causes of symptoms, or combine diagnostic and treatment interventions.
+Other tests may be done to learn more about your condition, rule out other causes of symptoms, or to help your doctor personalize your diagnosis and treatment.

 - Coronary angiogram.
 This procedure uses X-ray imaging to see your heart's blood vessels.
 A long, tiny tube (catheter) is threaded through an artery, usually in your arm or groin, to the arteries in your heart.
-A liquid dye, which can be detected by X-rays, is sent through the tube to your arteries.
-Multiple X-ray images of your heart can reveal blockage or narrowing of the arteries.
+A dye flows through the tube into your arteries.
+A series of X-rays show how the dye moves through your arteries, revealing any blockages or narrowing.
 The catheter may also be used for treatments.

 - Echocardiogram.
 An echocardiogram uses sound waves, directed at your heart from a wand-like device, to produce a live image of your heart.
 An echocardiogram can help determine whether the heart is pumping correctly.

-- Myocardial perfusion imaging (MPI).
+- Myocardial perfusion imaging.
 This test shows how well blood flows through your heart muscle.
 A tiny, safe amount of radioactive substance is injected into your blood.
-A specialized camera detects the blood as it moves through your heart to reveal whether enough blood is flowing through heart muscles and where blood flow is reduced.
+A specialized camera takes images of the substance's path through your heart.
+They show your doctor whether enough blood is flowing through heart muscles and where blood flow is reduced.

 - Computerized tomography (CT) angiogram.
 A CT angiogram uses a specialized X-ray technology that can produce multiple images — cross-sectional 2-D slices — of your heart.
 These images can detect narrowed or blocked coronary arteries.

 - Stress test.
-A stress test assesses how well your heart functions when you exercise — when your heart needs to work harder.
+A stress test reveals how well your heart works when you exercise.
 In some cases, you may receive a medication to increase your heart rate rather than exercising.
-This test is only done when there is no evidence of acute coronary syndrome or another life-threatening heart condition when you are at rest.
-During the stress test, heart function may be assessed by an ECG, echocardiogram or myocardial perfusion imaging may be used to see how well your heart works.
+This test is done only when there are no signs of acute coronary syndrome or another life-threatening heart condition when you are at rest.
+During the stress test, an ECG, echocardiogram or myocardial perfusion imaging may be used to see how well your heart works.

-Depending on your diagnosis, medications for emergency care or ongoing management — and in some cases both — may include the following:
+Depending on your diagnosis, medications for emergency or ongoing care (or both) may include the following:

-- Thrombolytics, also called clot busters, help dissolve a blood clot that's blocking an artery.
+- Thrombolytics (clot busters) help dissolve a blood clot that's blocking an artery.

-- Nitroglycerin improves blood circulation by temporarily widening blood vessels.
+- Nitroglycerin improves blood flow by temporarily widening blood vessels.

-- Antiplatelet drugs, which help prevent blood clots from forming, include aspirin, clopidogrel (Plavix), prasugrel (Effient) and others.
+- Antiplatelet drugs help prevent blood clots from forming and include aspirin, clopidogrel (Plavix), prasugrel (Effient) and others.

-- Beta blockers help relax your heart muscle and slow your heart rate, thereby decreasing the demand on your heart and lowering your blood pressure.
-These include metoprolol (Lopressor), nadolol (Corgard) and several others.
+- Beta blockers help relax your heart muscle and slow your heart rate.
+They decrease the demand on your heart and lower blood pressure.
+Examples include metoprolol (Lopressor, Toprol-XL) and nadolol (Corgard).

-- Angiotensin-converting enzyme (ACE) inhibitors expand blood vessels and improve blood flow, allowing the heart to work more easily and efficiently.
-They include lisinopril (Prinivil, Zestril), benazepril (Lotensin) and several others.
+- Angiotensin-converting enzyme (ACE) inhibitors widen blood vessels and improve blood flow, allowing the heart to work better.
+They include lisinopril (Prinivil, Zestril), benazepril (Lotensin) and others.

-- Angiotensin receptor blockers (ARBs), which help control blood pressure, include irbesartan (Avapro), losartan (Cozaar) and several others.
+- Angiotensin receptor blockers (ARBs) help control blood pressure and include irbesartan (Avapro), losartan (Cozaar) and several others.

-- Statins lower the amount of cholesterol circulating in the blood and may stabilize plaque deposits, making them less likely to rupture.
-Statins include atorvastatin (Lipitor), simvastatin (Zocor) and several others.
+- Statins lower the amount of cholesterol moving in the blood and may stabilize plaque deposits, making them less likely to rupture.
+Statins include atorvastatin (Lipitor), simvastatin (Zocor, Flolipid) and several others.